Pfern/BPBR16-Bioinformatics-using-Python-for-Biomedical-Researchers/day3/3-DataColumns/DataColumns.md

 > ####  **Challenge #3**
 ---
->1.
-Extend program 1 so that it calculates the neuron length average and prints it.
->2.
-Extend program 2 so that it calculates the neuron length average separately for primary and secondary neurons.
+>Extend program 2 so that it calculates the neuron length average separately for primary and secondary neurons.
 Print the two averages: which neurons are on average longer?
 >
 ---